-- 3.14 In accordance with Regulation 14 of the neighbourhood planning regulations, the Steering Group carried out a formal 6 week period of consultation on the draft Plan; this ran from 26 March to 7 May 2019 and included a public exhibition of the plan set up in the Queens Road Neighbourhood Centre in the heart of the Ward, copies of the plan placed in various community venues, and an online comments/response form on the neighbourhood plan website.
+- 3.14 In accordance with Regulation 14 of the neighbourhood planning regulations, the Steering Group carried out a formal 6-week period of consultation on the draft Plan from 26 March to 7 May 2019.
+It included a public exhibition of the plan in the Queens Road Neighbourhood Centre, copies of the plan placed in various community venues, and an online comments/response form.
 All comments received were considered by the Steering Group and changes and revisions made where considered appropriate.
-The Consultation Statement which accompanies the Neighbourhood Plan sets out full details of comments received and the Steering Group's responses. - 3.15 Over the following months, along with revisions to the draft plan, the necessary accompanying documents (Basic Conditions Statement and Consultation Statement) were prepared and various supporting technical and other reports were collated in readiness for submission of the plan to Calderdale Council as the next step in the neighbourhood plan process. - 3.16 However, further progress was interrupted by the emerging Covid 19 pandemic and resultant lockdowns from early 2020, and the Examination in Public into the Calderdale Local Plan which is still ongoing.
-These factors prevented the neighbourhood plan progressing to the next stage in the process, the Regulation 16 consultation to be undertaken by Calderdale Council, as intended.
-As a result, progress was delayed until the Spring/Summer of 2021. - 3.17 The revised plan and supporting documentation are now submitted to Calderdale Council to undertake the Regulation 16 consultation, which will run for a minimum 6 week period.

-- 3.18 The Plan will then be subject to examination by an independent Examiner to be appointed by Calderdale Council.
-All responses made during the consultation period will be collated and forwarded by the Council to the Examiner. - 3.19 If the Plan passes the examination, it will be put to a local Referendum in which all eligible residents of Park Ward will be able to vote.
-If the Plan is supported by over 50% of eligible voters, the Plan will be formally approved ("made") by Calderdale Council, and will become part of the statutory development plan for the District.
+The Consultation Statement which accompanies the Neighbourhood Plan sets out full details of comments received and the Steering Group's responses. - 3.15 Over the following months, along with revisions to the draft plan, the necessary accompanying documents (Basic Conditions Statement and Consultation Statement) were prepared, and various supporting technical and other reports were collated in readiness for submission of the plan to Calderdale Council as the next step in the neighbourhood plan process. - 3.16 However, further progress was interrupted by the Covid 19 pandemic and resultant lockdowns from early 2020, and the Examination of the draft Calderdale Local Plan.
+These factors prevented the neighbourhood plan progressing to the next stage in the process the Regulation 16 consultation to be undertaken by Calderdale Council as intended.
+The delayed consultation ran through February-March 2022. - 3.17 The Plan was then subject to examination by an independent Examiner appointed by Calderdale Council.
+All responses made during the Regulation 16 consultation period were collated and forwarded by the Council to the Examiner.
+The examination ran from July-September 2022. - 3.19 Having passed the examination with some recommendations for amendments, the Plan is now being put to a local referendum in which all eligible residents of Park Ward may vote.
+If the Plan is supported by over 50% of eligible voters, the Plan will be formally approved ("made") by Calderdale Council and will become part of the statutory development plan for the District.